Jo Cox’s sister, Labour candidate Kim Leadbeater, heckled and chased on campaign trail

 She added: “Is it any wonder that people, particularly women, don’t want to enter politics when stuff like this happens?

-Politicians from across the aisle spoke out in support of her, with senior Labour MP Jess Phillips sending her “solidarity” and former Conservative chairwoman Baroness Warsi saying the incident was “awful”.
+Politicians from across the aisle spoke out in support of her, with senior Labour MP Jess Phillips sending her “solidarity”, and former Conservative chair Baroness Warsi saying the incident was “awful”.

 “The best way people can counter it is by voting for Labour and Kim next Thursday,” he added.

-Mr Starmer also mentioned George Galloway - who is standing as a candidate in the Batley & Spen by-election - saying his “poisonous politics” were not welcome in this country.
+Mr Starmer also mentioned George Galloway – who is standing as a candidate in the Batley and Spen by-election – saying his “poisonous politics” were not welcome in this country.

 In response, Mr Galloway said he had not been smirking and that the man abusing Ms Leadbeater had nothing to do with his campaign.